locka99/opcua/README.md

 * Security Basic128Rsa15
 * PKI infrastructure

+Internally, chunks can be signed and optionally encrypted.
+This means code that reads data from a chunk will have to be decrypted first and any padding / signature removed.
+Crypto happens on a per-chunk level so chunks have to be verified, decrypted and then stitched together to be turned into messages.
+In addition the open secure channel code needs to cope with crypto, trust / cert failures, reissue tokens and all the other issues that may occur.

+The server / client layout needs a pki/ folder with trusted, rejected subdirs.
+Rejected certs should be saved in the rejected folder so a user may manually drag and drop them to the trusted folder.

 ### From specification

 Table (below) describes the details of the Embedded UA Server Profile.
 This Profile is a FullFeatured Profile that is intended for devices with more than 50 MBs of memory and a more powerful processor.
 This Profile builds upon the Micro Embedded Device Server Profile.
 The most important additions are: support for security via the Security Policy – Basic128Rsa15 Facet, and support for the Standard DataChange Subscription Server Facet.
 This Profile also requires that servers expose all OPC-UA types that are used by the Server including their components and their super-types.